-- have an ECCE-registered child, or an ECCE-eligible child approved on CCSP whose application for AIM Level 7 additional capitation has been approved; - have met any pre-payment conditions; and - be tax compliant with a valid tax clearance number.
+have an ECCE-registered child, or an ECCE-eligible child approved on CCSP whose application for

+AIM Level 7 additional capitation has been approved;

+- have met any pre-payment conditions; and - be tax compliant with a valid tax clearance number.

 In the case of additional assistance, in order to receive the AIM Level 7 additional capitation the provider must have appointed or recruited a staff member to provide additional assistance in the pre-school room.
 If there is a delay in appointment or recruitment of the staff member, it is the responsibility of the provider to inform Pobal by submitting a change to implementation of support review via the EY HIVE.
+The review must be submitted within 10 working days of the delay to implementation of support.
 Funding will cease for the period the staff member was not in place.

-Payments in relation to AIM Level 7 additional capitation will be made in line with the payments schedule available on the EY HIVE.
-The service shall make available their payroll statements to facilitate compliance checks.
-This is for verification that EWSS (Employment Wage Subsidy Scheme) funding was not used to support the wages of any employee whose wages were being supported through level 7 funding.
+Payments in relation to AIM Level 7 additional capitation will be paid weekly, one week in advance.
+The service shall make available their payroll statements to facilitate compliance checks, if required.
 Where records of payroll documentation are required, photographic records of redacted payroll statements will be made.

-9.16 Backdating of AIM Level 7 payments
+9.15 Backdating of AIM Level 7 payments

-Backdating of AIM Level 7 payments is not permitted.
-Where an application for additional capitation is approved, the additional capitation will be applied from the latest of:
+Backdating of AIM Level 7 payments related to initial applications is not permitted.
+Where an initial application for additional capitation is approved, the additional capitation will be applied from the latest of: